 “You need to make sure you take enough medication with you on vacation and that you get your prescriptions filled ahead of time,” says Magee.
 This is particularly important if you’re taking antiplatelet medications, blood pressure and cholesterol medications, and/or blood thinners such as Coumadin.
-“Missing even a single dose of Coumadin significantly increases the likelihood of stroke,” adds Dr. Multani.
+For example, missing just one single dose of Coumadin can significantky increase the likelihood of a stroke.

 How to Lower Your Risk of Stroke:

 Make sure you always have your medications available and take them as prescribed.

 If you have a stroke, time is of the essence.
 Every second of delay in receiving stroke care and treatment destroys one billion brain cells, which increases the risk of not only death but also of permanent damage and disability.
 Clot-busting medications also have to be administered within a short timeframe after the onset of a stroke.